 Immigration to the United States

-She had moved in 1992 to the United States in order to study at Georgetown University where she graduated summa cum laude.
-She later went on to study to receive her MBA at the Harvard Business School in 1997.
+Dias moved in 1992 to the United States to study at Georgetown University, from which she graduated summa cum laude.
+She later went on to study to receive her MBA at Harvard Business School in 1997.
 Dias specialized in the study of public policy while in college for domestic and foreign policy.

 Professional Background & Achievements

-Some of the contributions Dias made in the United States economy included her work in 2012, in starting Reboot Illinois.
-Reboot Illinois is a huge news website and social media platform that mainly deals with the politics of the State of Illinois.
+Dias and her now ex-husband, Kenneth Griffin, pledged through their joint philanthropy, the Kenneth and Anne Griffin Foundation, over $100 million to charities centered on childhood education, the arts, medical research, and the health of women and children.
+Additional contributions Dias made to the United States economy include her work in 2012, in starting Reboot Illinois, a large news website and social media platform that aims to put information and tools in the hands of Illinois citizens so they can improve the climate for jobs, schools, and taxes, among other civic issues.
 The platform received an estimated 650,000 monthly views.
 While the company was under her ownership, Reboot Illinois received a number of journalism awards.
 She finally sold the company in 2016 to AFK Media Group.